Teen Activist Project

 TAP is an exciting youth program that engages New York City teens as organizers and peer educators on civil rights and civil liberties.

-Criminalizing the Classroom In 1998, the control of school safety was transferred to the NYPD.
+In 1998, the control of school safety was transferred to the NYPD.
 There are now more police personnel in NYC schools than guidance counselors and social workers.
 Members of the New York Civil Liberties Union's Teen Activist Project (TAP) created this photo essay to document the impact of zero tolerance policies, metal detectors and police in NYC schools.

 This massive presence makes the NYPD's school safety division larger than all but five of the nation's police forces.

 The NYPD's school safety division is responsible for monitoring school entrances, exits and hallways; operating ID scanners, cameras and metal detectors.

 Police personnel receive little to no training on adolescent development and use substantially the same tactics as police on the street.

 Police in schools have the power to detain, interrogate, frisk, search, arrest, and handcuff students.

 Approximately 100,000 NYC students pass through permanent metal detectors to enter their school building each day.
 82% of students attending metal detector schools are black or Latino.

 School or Airport?